1Femur/rebacle/README.md

-# Rebacle
+# rebacle

-Rebacle is a server side, no-cookie, drop-in and privacy focused tracking solution for applications and websites.
-Integrated into your application it enables you to track HTTP traffic without invading the privacy of your visitors.

-## Getting started

-A detailed getting started guide can be found at [https://docs.rebacle.com/](https://docs.rebacle.com/)
+Rebacle is a simple, fast, privacy-focused alternative to Google Analytics.

 ## Installing from source